 - Made a significant contribution to the reflective products industry, either through technical achievement, leadership, product development, and/or new technology;

 - Motivated industry representatives and advanced the reflective products industry and/or RIMA International and,

 - Contributed to the overall acceptance of reflective products within the building codes and in the overall marketplace.

 Additional criteria include:

 When a recipient is chosen, the award will be presented to them at the bi-annual International Reflective Insulation Manufacturers (I-RIM) Conference.
 A complimentary conference registration and hotel room will be provided.

-Anyone interested in submitting a candidate for consideration can do so by completing the Nomination Form.
+Anyone interested in nominating a candidate for consideration can do so by completing the Nomination Form.

 About Alexander Schwartz

-David Yarbrough is President of R&D Services, Inc. a testing and consulting company located in Cookeville, TN.
-Dave is Professor Emeritus of Chemical Engineering at Tennessee Technological University and retired Research Staff Member from the Oak Ridge National Laboratory.
-Dave holds the PhD in Chemical Engineering from the Georgia Institute of Technology.
-He is a registered professional engineer in the states of Tennessee and Florida and author or co-author of over 200 technical papers or reports.
+David Yarbrough is President of R&D Services, Inc., a testing and consulting company located in Cookeville, TN.
+Dave is professor Emeritus of Chemical Engineering at Tennessee Technological University and retired Research Staff Member from the Oak Ridge National Laboratory.
+Dave holds a PhD in Chemical Engineering from the Georgia Institute of Technology.
+As a registered professional engineer in the states of Tennessee and Florida, he authored or co-authored over 200 technical papers or reports.
 Dave has been active in technical areas dealing with thermal insulation and related building materials for about 25+ years.
 We are pleased to recognized David as our first Alexander Schwartz Award recipient.
 He goes above and beyond on behalf of this industry and is well deserving of this award.